nebuly-ai/optimate/README.md

 - **[Discord](https://discord.gg/RbeQMu886J)**: best for sharing your projects, hanging out with the community and learning about AI acceleration.
 - **[Github issues](https://github.com/nebuly-ai/nebullvm/issues)**: ideal for suggesting new acceleration components, requesting new features, and reporting bugs and improvements.

-We’re developing `nebullvm` together with our community so the best way to get started is to pick a `good-first issue`.
+We’re developing `AutoBoost` together with our community so the best way to get started is to pick a `good-first issue`.
 Please read our [contribution guidelines](https://nebuly.gitbook.io/nebuly/welcome/questions-and-contributions) for a deep dive on how to best contribute to our project!

 Don't forget to leave a star ⭐ to support the project and happy acceleration 🚀